top of page

 But what I discovered surprised me.

-For the first time, I started to see what was actually driving my reactions, the patterns beneath the surface shaping how I interpreted situations, responded to people, and navigated stress, conflict, and even success.
+For the first time, I started to see the patterns beneath the surface shaping how I interpreted situations, responded to people, handled tension, and navigated conflict.

-And what surprised me most wasn’t what I saw in others.
+What surprised me most was not what I saw in others.

-It was what I hadn’t seen in myself.
+It was what I had not seen in myself.

 I started to notice the gap between my intentions and my impact.